manimino/ducks/README.md

 returns a set of object IDs.
 Then union / intersection / difference operations are performed on the results of those lookups to find the object IDs matching the query constraints.
 Finally, the object corresponding to each ID is returned.

 In practice, HashIndex uses specialized data structures to achieve this in a fast, memory-efficient way.
+HashIndex can store a billion objects on a decent computer.

 [Would you like to know more?](docs/design.md)